Ntabankulu

 Ntabankulu, alternatively rendered as Tabankulu, is a town in Alfred Nzo District Municipality in the Eastern Cape province of South Africa.
 Village some 30 km east-south-east of Mount Frere and 50 km south-south-west of Kokstad.

+History

 Of Xhosa origin, the name means 'large mountain'.
-The village was laid out in 1894.
+Originating as a general store in 1894 owned by Blenkinsop and Meth while the village was laid out in 1909.